 It was added that the design and form of the proposed dwellings reflected a traditional design and incorporated contemporary elements within the design.
 Although some trees would be lost as a result of the proposal, the main trees that were of high quality would be preserved and it was aimed to further landscape the site.
 Consequently, the visual effect of the proposal was considered acceptable.
-Having debated the proposed distance between the dwellings, the setting and orientation of the proposed dwellings in relation to the existing houses nearby together with the existing trees and shrubs and the proposed landscaping along the boundaries of the site, it was not believed that the proposal would create oppressive structures or cause significant overlooking or loss of privacy at the expense of neighbouring occupants' amenities.
+Having debated the proposed distance between the dwellings, the setting and orientation of the proposed dwellings in relation to the existing houses nearby together with the existing trees and shrubs and the proposal would create oppressive structures or cause significant overlooking or loss of privacy at the expense of neighbouring occupants' amenities.
 It was noted that planning conditions would protect local residents' amenities during the construction work.